Black and White Town

-"Black and White Town" is the lead single from English rock band Doves' third album, Some Cities (2005).
-The single was released on 7 February 2005 and gave the band their second top-10 hit, charting at No. 6 on the UK Singles Chart.
+"Black and White Town" is a song by English rock band Doves.
+The single was released on 7 February 2005 as the lead single from the band's third studio album, Some Cities (2005) and gave them their second top-10 hit, charting at No. 6 on the UK Singles Chart.
 The atmospheric single is noted for its heavy piano and guitars played in unison, with Andy Williams' percussion maintaining a driving beat.

+Music video

-The music video for "Black and White Town", directed by Lynne Ramsay, was filmed on the Summerston and Prospecthill Circus (Toryglen) council housing estates in Glasgow.
+The music video for "Black and White Town" was directed by Scottish film director Lynne Ramsay.
+It was filmed on the Summerston and Prospecthill Circus (Toryglen) council housing estates in Glasgow.
 There also exists a "director's cut" of the video, featuring different footage, which can be found on the DVD in the limited edition box set version of the Some Cities album.